UnitTestBot/UTBotJava/docs/NightStatisticsMonitoring.md

 Collecting statistics StatisticsMonitoring.kt based on ContestEstimator.kt
 that runs testcase generation on projects, then compile generated tests.
 We run it several times.
 Input arguments: `<output json>`.
+Output stats format: json, array of object with statistics after each running try.

 More about statistic: Statistics.kt.

-More about monitoring settings: MonitoringSettings.kt
+More about monitoring settings: MonitoringSettings.kt.

 Example input:
 ```